-In the UK an individual has a personal tax code (1150L in tax year 2017-2018).
-This code means that they receive just over £11,500 tax free each year via PAYE.
-After the tax free allowance is used up each week/month we then have a 20% band then 40%.
+In the UK an individual has a personal tax code (1185L in tax year 2018-2019).
+This code means that they receive just over £11,850 tax free each year via PAYE.
+After the tax free allowance is used up each week/month we then have tax bands, a percentage of income that is deducted.

 If a person has a second job however, the Income Tax in that second job starts at the 20% band leaving out the tax free allowance as it is assumed the primary employer will have already used it.
 For a second employer paying a net salary (i.e parent picks up the tax bill) this will mean one family pays a disproportionately higher tax bill than the other.

 For example if you pay a nanny £250.00 per week net using a full tax free allowance you can expect taxes of around £36.92 per week on top of their net wage.
 If you pay the same salary with no tax free allowance this increases the costs to £113.22 per week, a huge increase.

 The task that NannyPaye aims to help you with if finding a mid point that is fair for all employers involved.
 It’s important to note that whatever is finally worked out, any allocation of a tax code other than 100% will mean that the taxes in addition to your nanny’s pay will be higher than if she were only working for you.

 When organising a nanny share NannyPaye is aiming to achieve a fair result for all parties concerned.
 This may be two or more families and of course the nanny.

 To achieve this our first step is to move the proportions of tax free allowances away from a 100% allocation to one employer and distribute them pro rate between the employers involved.
 By doing this each employer has at least some of the tax free allowance that they can use before paying 20% tax on the nanny’s pay.
 This is obviously not as good as being the only employer and having 100% of the allowance but it is also far better than being classed as the second employer and receiving none of the allowance.